 Once the hammer has fallen the property has sold and an auction can be useful for those wanting to sell a property in a specific timeframe.
 People who have inherited properties or want to sell homes that may require some TLC that they cannot afford also benefit from the option too.

 As we have mentioned, auctioning a property does not guarantee a sale.
 If a buyer pulls out, you will have to pay again to re-advertise the property – the only bonus being you will have the deposit from the previous buyers to cover this.

 Speaking of money, typically total fees to sell at house at auction vary between £2,000 and £3,000.
 These costs will be settled before your home even goes under the hammer, with a fee of £1,000 upfront and then a further £2,000 for a legal pack.
 Unless you’re a solicitor yourself you should utilise the expertise by hiring one to handle the technicalities.
 You should also expect to hand over 2.5% + VAT on any deposit received.
 Therefore, if you received a 10% deposit on a property sold at £150,000 – £15,000 – £450 would go to the auctioneers.

 It seems as if selling your home at auction can give you a financial headache.
 This can be further exacerbated when considering your home might not fetch the price you wish.
 Whilst reserves are commonplace. auction houses tend to place reserves a little low to entice bidders; a tactic that doesn’t always pay off for sellers.

 Is there an alternative way to sell my home?

 Whilst it is undeniable that private sales and property auctions have their benefits, wouldn’t it be easier to be offered a complete selling service to suit your specific needs?
-Fortunately, at SOLD.CO.UK we have the answer.
+Fortunately, online estate agents SOLD.CO.UK we have the answer.
 We have different routes to sale, enabling you to sell your house for free.
-Simply book a free valuation today or get in touch on 0800 566 8490.
+Simply get a free valuation today or get in touch on 0800 566 8490.